jonmosco/kube-tmux/README.md

 ## Installing

-Add the following line to your `~/.tmux.conf`:
+Clone this repository, and add the following line to your `~/.tmux.conf`:

 ```bash
 set -g status-right "#(/bin/bash ~/.tmux/kube.tmux 250)
 ```

-250 is the color selection, and the options will be added to change each as soon as the kinks are all worked out porting this over.
+250 is the color selection for the default foreground, and the options will be added for changing each section as soon as the kinks are all worked out porting this over.

 ## Requirements